UnitedLands/community/info/custom-items.md

 To regrow these trees, obtain saplings that drop from their decaying leaves.

 ## Ancient Oak
-A rare oak tree varient that grows enchanted golden apples!
+A rare oak tree variant that grows enchanted golden apples!
 These trees do not reproduce and the only way to obtain its seeds are from the vote crate.

 ## Pine Tree
 A spruce tree variant that drops pine cones.